 When we were deciding whether or not to purchase a bus we made a list of the pros and cons.
 As many of you that own a bus have found out, there are far more pros to converting a bus than there is to buying/renovating a RV.
 Since we are downsizing from 1,312.85 ft² to 172.50 ft² we needed to come up with a way to maximize our living space without being able to physically change the size of the bus.
 Sort of like that old saying, you can’t fit 10lbs of shit in a 5lb sack.

-One of the biggest reasons we wanted a bus was to have a rooftop deck, and by doing this we would essentially double our square footage.
-Since we have owned the bus we have seen many different shapes and sizes of rooftop decks.
+One of the biggest reasons we wanted a bus was to have a rooftop deck, and by doing so we would essentially double our square footage.
+Since owning the bus, we have seen many different shapes and sizes of rooftop decks.
 Some are super simple and are primarily used for storage, while others are full blown wooden decks that can hold fifteen people.
 Since our bus is only 27′ we decided that a full length deck was a must.
 Initially we were going to make it ourselves.
 Since this entire build is a guessing game we decided that it would be better to have a professional company build the deck.
 We did not trust ourselves enough to properly secure the decking to ensure everyone’s safety while we are traveling.

 The biggest challenge we had was trying to figure out what we were going to do with our solar panels.
 They obviously needed to be located on the roof but we didn’t want to pay to have the deck built and then just cover it in panels.
 We considered having the solar panels on hinges hanging down off of the deck and then flipping them up once we were parked.
 The problem with this design was that the majority of our windows would be covered while driving and it would be quite dark inside the bus.
 After taking some measurements of our panels, and between the roof hatches, we decided that having them on slides would be the best option.
 When we are driving the alternator will charge the 12v system, and when we are parked we can slide the panels out.
 The added benefit of having the panels on slides is that we can tuck them away during hail storms.
 This all took a while to design but unlike the majority of this project so far, we were only doing this ONCE.